 This unique, health-conscious approach to fast food, known as “fast casual,” changed much of the industry.

-As Panera locations spread across the nation, the restaurant put higher emphasis on customer service.
-Even during the recession in the late 2000s, Panera Bread invested more into guest experience at their locations.
+As Panera locations spread across the nation, the restaurant put a higher emphasis on customer service.
+Even during the recession in the late 2000s, Panera Bread invested more into the guest experience at their locations.
 During this time, in fact, the Panera franchise built some of its most popular and profitable locations.

 How to Get Involved

 With more than 2,000 locations, Panera Bread does offer franchise opportunities for those interested in joining the team.
 While Panera Bread does not sell single-unit franchises, the company sells market areas, requiring franchisees to open several units.
 Typically, these market areas involve the development of 15 cafes over six years.

 - Prior experience as a multi-unit restaurant operator

 - Resources to meet the required development schedule